PDOK/DEPRECATED_gml-to-featured/README.md

 </gml:FeatureCollection>
 ```

-In the example below, the sequence-element would be :GemeenteWoonplaatsRelatieProduct, because the element
+In the example below, the `sequence-element` would be `:GemeenteWoonplaatsRelatieProduct`, because the element
-gml:GemeenteWoonplaatsRelatieProduct contains the desired features of type gml:GemeenteWoonplaatsRelatie.
+`gml:GemeenteWoonplaatsRelatieProduct` contains the desired features of type `gml:GemeenteWoonplaatsRelatie`.
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <gwr-bestand:BAG-GWR-Deelbestand-LVC